-Because he is in control of human’s sleep he therefore owns half of humans’ lives.
+Because he is in control of human sleep he, therefore, owns half of the humans’ lives.
 Hypnos’ powers would provide the river with the power of forgetfulness which makes humans forget all of their worries and let them have a peaceful and restful sleep.

 This led to Hypnos having to flee, under the wrath of Zeus, Hypnos hid with his mother Nyx.
 Nyx’s powers prevented Zeus from expelling his wrath onto Hypnos.

 The second time, Hera asks Hypnos to put Zeus to sleep again, this time she promises him the hand of Pasithea.
-Although he is much more wary of going against Zeus he eventually agress and puts Zeus to sleep for a while.
+Although he is much warier about going against Zeus he eventually agrees and puts Zeus to sleep for a while.

 With Zeus being asleep during the Trojan war Poseidon was able to aid the Achaeans in their fight, something which Zeus had forbidden.

-Overall, this article discussed three night deities prevalent in Greek mythology and the Greek belief system.
-Although there are many other neight deities represented in the Greek stories these three were interesting to discuss because they aren’t as well known but they are a pig part of the Greek history.
+The Goddess Nyx, God Erebus, and Hypnos are known as the night Gods and Goddesses prevalent in Greek mythology and the Greek belief system.
+Although there are many other night deities represented in the Greek stories these three were interesting to discuss because they aren’t as well known but they are a big part of Greek history.

 Erebus also has credit for actually creating the underworld, whereas Hades is the ruler, Erebus actually finished the region himself using his darkness.